-Unfortunately, the specialist teams at the Children's Hospital's Emergency Department do see an increase in the number of babies and children they treat for sun stroke and dehydration.
+Unfortunately, when the sun is out the specialist teams at the Children's Hospital's Emergency Department do see an increase in the number of babies and children they treat for sunstroke and dehydration.
 When having fun in the sun to remember the following things:

 It’s important to: